 Not all of the online banks on our list will be a viable solution for your business.
 You’ll need to narrow down your options based on certain factors—but which ones?

-Below are the factors we believe are the most important ones to take into consideration when choosing an online bank for your business.
-This is the methodology that we used here at Quick Sprout to determine this list—and now you can use it for your banking needs.
+Here are the factors we believe are the most important when choosing an online bank for your business.

 Fees and Balance Requirements